SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ```

 ## Run coverage locally

-If you haven't already, instantiate the project with Julia's package manager.
+If you haven't already, instantiated the project with Julia's package manager.

 ```bash
 julia --project=. -e 'using Pkg; Pkg.Instantiate()'
 ``` .

-You run coverage locally from the project directory using
+You can run coverage locally from the project directory using

 ```bash
 julia --project=. coverage.jl